Jerzy Kuryłowicz: Syntactic transformation

 The car is washed by Kate.

 we can notice that the second sentence has the same meaning as the first one.
 They differ just in terms of style.
-The idea of transformative derivation proves that Kuryłowicz was ahead of his times, because what he described resembles one of the main assumptions of Chomsky’s Transformative – Generative Grammar postulated several years later.
+The idea of transformative derivation proves that Kuryłowicz was ahead of his times, because what he described resembles one of the main assumptions of Chomsky’s Transformative – Generative Grammar postulated some twenty years later.